Jakst3r/ember-basic-template-helpers/README.md

 Helpers
 ------------------------------------------------------------------------------
 #### `debug`
-Adds a number a DEBUG line to the console for each string argument passed to the helper.
+Adds a new DEBUG line to the console for each string argument passed to the helper.

 ```hbs
 {{db "A Debug Message" "Another Debug Message"}}